|

 slide near the edge of the glass and then a second near the end.

-12. Slide the windows to the other end and repeat step 11.
+12. Slide the windows to the other end and add a screw on each top

-13. Line up the front vertical channel with it's corresponding
+13. Apply adhesive RTV to the front vertical channel mounting surfaces of the frame.
+Line up the front vertical channel with it's corresponding

 top and bottom channels and secure it in place with two screws.

-14. Set the rear channel spacer and rear vertical slide
+14. Apply adhesive RTV to the rear vertical channel mounting surfaces of the frame.
+Set the rear channel spacer and rear vertical channel

 into place.
-Line the rear slide channel up with the inside channels.
+Line the rear vertical channel up with the inside channels.

-Don't worry about a tight fit to the wall.
+Don't worry about a tight fit to the spacer.
 Secure it into place

 with two screws.